 - How To Connect A Desktop Computer To A Plasma Tv

-- How To Use TV As Computer Monitor
+- How To Clean An LCD Monitor

 - How To Hook Wii Game Console To PC Monitor

 - How To Hide Porn On Your Computer

 If you're a concerned parent or an employer, you may be interested in knowing how to monitor computer usage.
 Whether you're trying to control your children's online activities or a business owner attempting to maximize workplace productivity and prevent employees from goofing off, there are a variety of tools available for you to keep an eye on those for whom you are held responsible.
 This guide will show you how to monitor computer usage effectively and surreptitiously.

 - Parental control software

 - Observe internet usage on your network.
 One way to monitor computer usage is through the most passive and hard to detect method—by seeing where people on your network are browsing to.
 Some consumer-grade network routers keep very accurate records of what web sites were accessed and when.

 - Install a key-logger.
 Programs exist to monitor computer usage by recording a user's keystrokes.
 Obtain and install one of these utilities to know exactly what your employee or child is actually typing.